 Costs of decorative fountains can run anywhere from $150 to almost $8,000, depending on whether you want something small to sit on your patio or a statement-making fountainscape.

 Sprawling fountainscapes like the one below sit at the other end of the higher end of the price spectrum.
-The $7,900 price tag on this Stacked Slate Urn Trio includes three of the pictured urns, a pump vault, a pump rated to handle 3,000 gallons of water per hour and mixed pond gravel.
+The $7,900 price tag on this Stacked Stone Urn Trio includes three of the pictured urns, a pump vault, a pump rated to handle 3,000 gallons of water per hour and mixed pond gravel.

 Lots of other fountains sit in between these price points.
-Download our Idea & Price Guide - or pick up a copy in our York, PA retail store - to see more.
+Check out our Idea & Price Guide to browse options for professional installation.